 The East Coast Digital Programme (ECDP) is a landmark scheme that will introduce in-cab digital signalling on the southern part of the East Coast Main Line, between London King’s Cross and Grantham.

-Due to digital signalling upgrade work, services on the East Coast Main Line will be significantly impacted on Saturday 17 & Sunday 18 May.
+As work continues to modernise the railway’s signalling system, services on the East Coast Main Line will be significantly impacted on Saturday 22 and Sunday 23 November.

 Journeys to and from London will take considerably longer than normal and passengers are advised to check before they travel.